Main Street Grant Project Status

 And watch this 2-3 minute informational video produced with the help of East Wake TV to learn more about the project.

-Near the Burlington Mills Road intersection, the Town continues to work with a Charlotte developer, Crosland Southeast, on a 70+ acre, mixed-use development that is being proposed with 100+ new townhomes and 250,000 square feet of commercial/retail space including a grocery store anchor.
-The Town is working with Crosland to coordinate the development with the realignment of the Burlington Mills Road intersection.
-Crosland will be contributing approximately $3 million towards offsite improvements along Main Street where the Wallbrook development will be located.
+Near the Burlington Mills Road intersection, the Town continues to work with a Charlotte developer, Crosland Southeast, on a 75+ acre, mixed-use development that is being proposed with 100+ new townhomes and 250,000 square feet of commercial/retail space, including a grocery store anchor.
+Crosland Southeast and the Town are working to coordinate the development with the Main Street Project.

-Design work for the project and all ROW acquisition work is scheduled to be approved by NCDOT and complete by the end of 2021.
-The Town plans to let the project around late winter 2021, with construction beginning in the springtime 2022.
+Design work for the project and all ROW acquisition work is scheduled to be approved by NCDOT and complete by March 2022.
+The Town plans to let the project in Spring of 2022, with construction beginning in the Summer.